Wagner Enneagram Personality Style Scales

 I have created the Wagner Enneagram Personality Style Scales (WEPSS), to measure the resourceful and less-resourceful characteristics of each of the nine personality styles described by the Enneagram.

 To take the WEPSS, you simply rate 200 words or phrases on a 5-point scale.
 The inventory generates a Total score, a Resourceful score, and a Less-Resourceful score for each style.
-The results are expressed as percentile scores based on a sample of 1429 people.
+The results are expressed as percentile scores based on a sample of 1429 people and those percentile scores have been validated using a current sample of 180,000 people.
 The reliability and validity of the WEPSS meet professional testing standards.

 The WEPSS is the only Enneagram inventory reviewed in Buros’s Mental Measurements Yearbook, the recognized handbook in the testing field.
 “The WEPSS’s greatest appeal and widest use seems to lie in the context of Enneagram workshops, aimed at self-understanding and growth.
 With this in mind, it offers an attractive alternative to more traditional instruments that have as their primary function the identification of personality and emotional disorders.
 The author’s efforts to use quantitative psychometric tools to refine and evaluate an instrument inspired by a clearly humanistic or even mystic tradition are praiseworthy; too often, something as esoteric as Enneagram theory would be dismissed as outside the realm of such methods.